 This means the amount you owe (the borrowing plus interest) never has an impact on what you repay each year.
-I know people really struggle with this, so let's pick out of the air a current salary of £31,000 (done for maths ease as it's £10,000 above the threshold) and look at how different levels of borrowing impact your repayments though the same principle applies whatever you earn.
+I know people really struggle with this, so let's pick out of the air a current salary of £37,295 (purely done for maths ease as it's £10,000 above the threshold) and look at how different levels of borrowing impact your repayments – though the same principle applies whatever you earn.

-As you can see, changing what you owe even to the absurd level of £1 billion simply doesn't impact your repayments (you may find it easier to listen to my BBC Radio 5 Live student finance podcast to understand this).
+As you can see, changing what you owe – even to the absurd level of £1 billion – simply doesn't impact your repayments.

 You stop repaying the earlier of when you die, when you've cleared the initial borrowing plus interest, or 30 years from the April after you graduated.
 Even if you've not paid a penny back, for those who started in or after 2012, the loan is wiped after 30 years (see when the student loan wipes for the earlier cohorts of students).

 This is where things really start to veer away from the obvious.
-As I've explained, the amount owe (the borrowing plus interest) doesn't change what you repay each year.
+As I've explained, the amount owed (the borrowing plus interest) doesn't change what you repay each year.

-This bizarrely means, for most people, when analysing the financial impact of their outstanding loan, the price tag of what you owe ie, the borrowing + interest has very little relationship with 'the cost' that is the 9% of everything earned above £21,000 for 30 years.
+This bizarrely means, for most people, when analysing the financial impact of their outstanding loan, the price tag of what you owe – for example, the borrowing + interest – has very little relationship with 'the cost', which is the 9% of everything earned above £27,295/year for 30 years.

 That simple fact is crucial.
 In many ways the biggest damage of student loans is psychological, not financial.
 Many are petrified of the huge "debt hanging over me", even though the system really doesn't work like that.

-Most people should not look at this like a debt and instead consider it like an additional graduate tax, and indeed it's collected that way, through the payroll, just like tax.
+Most people should not look at this like a debt and instead consider it like an additional graduate tax.
+Indeed it's collected that way, through the payroll, just like tax.
 I'm not saying it's cheap, just that this is an accurate evaluation of the cost.
 Look at it like this...